-We are a group of Canadians joining hands with an international network of people who care about India’s oppressed Dalits.
-We strive to free the Dalits through education and empowerment.
-Keep reading to learn more about how you can help free India’s Dalits.
+We are a group of Canadians joining hands with an international network of people who care about India’s majority low caste.
+We strive to free these people through education and empowerment.
+Keep reading to learn more about how you can help free India’s low caste.

-The word “Dalit” means “broken, downtrodden, or oppressed”.
-Dalits are people born into families in the lowest rung of India’s rigid social system.
-250 million Dalit men, women and children face normalized prejudice, abuse and oppression everyday.
-That’s 7 times the population of all of Canada!
+The low caste people are the “broken, downtrodden, or oppressed”.
+They are people born into the lowest rung of India’s historically rigid societal system and who face prejudice, abuse and exploitation everyday.

 But their story doesn’t end here, watch our video to see what supporters like you can make possible.

-We are committed to helping India’s Dalits overcome oppression, realize their human worth and dignity and gain self-reliance.
-Our mission is to bring hope and to empower the Dalit people by providing access to quality education, healthcare and vocational training.
+We are committed to helping India’s poor and low caste overcome oppression, realize their human worth and dignity and gain self-reliance.
+Our mission is to bring hope and to empower these people by providing access to quality education.
 We believe everyone should have a chance at a bright future.
 We work among various communities and do not discriminate on the basis of caste, ethnicity, nationality, or religious identity.

-The Dalits are constantly robbed of their dignity in the name of ‘tradition’.
-We strive to change attitudes around this practice and to give the Dalit people what every human being deserves: to live free of discrimination, economically, socially and spiritually.
+The poor and low caste are constantly robbed of their dignity in the name of ‘tradition’.
+We strive to change attitudes around this practice and to give these people what every human being deserves: to live free of discrimination, economically, socially and spiritually.

 With the help of our supporters, we strive to:

-Provide English education for Dalit children by building schools in rural and remote areas of India where there are no provisions for English medium education.
+Provide English education for poor and low caste children by building schools in areas of India where there are no provisions for English medium education.

-Give every Dalit child the chance to develop their full potential by realizing their human worth, social equality and dignity.
+Give every poor and low caste child the chance to develop their full potential by realizing their human worth, social equality and dignity.

-Raise Canadian awareness of the injustices faced by the Dalit people.
+Raise Canadian awareness of the injustices faced by poor and low caste people.